ImageMagick/Usage-Markdown/compose/index.md

 [![\[IM Output\]](compose_xor_3.png)](compose_xor_3.png)

 As you can see overlapping multiple images can produce some wonderful effects where any even number of images overlapping will be clear, while any odd number of overlapping images will result in the last image overlaid showing through.

 FUTURE:  Xor effects on semi-transparent images get extremely weird.
 Explore this and create an example demonstrating this weirdness.

 ------------------------------------------------------------------------

 ## Mathematical Compose Methods {#math}

 This group of compose methods lets you perform mathematics with the images.
-This may not seem very useful but for low level manipulation of images the methods allow you to do things which you may not normally think of.
+This may not seem very useful, but for low level manipulation of images, the methods allow you to do things which you may not normally think of.

 Unlike the previous [Duff-Porter](#duff) image composition methods they are generally greyscale methods.
-That is they are usually applied to images were either one or both images are greyscale, and usually do not contain transparency.
+That is, they are usually applied to images where either one or both images are greyscale, and usually do not contain transparency.
 That is not to say transparency can not be used (see [Mathematical Composition and Alpha](#math_blending) below), but it is not a very common practice.

 The default usage of Math Compositions is defined by the SVG image file format specification.